Inito-Team/hiring-assignments/software-intern.md

-# Assignment Question:In-Memory File System Implementation
+# Assignment Question:In-Memory File System

 Your task is to create an in-memory file system to support various functionalities.
 The file system should include the following operations: